kvkt/ural-pdc/2015/index.md

 ## Call for Papers

 We invite submission of papers that present original previously unpublished research in all areas of parallel, distributed, and cloud computing.
+These papers will be presented during the workshop as oral presentations.
 Topics of interest include, but are not limited to, the following areas:

 * High-Performance Computing
 * Distributed Computing